adriannier/http-thingie/readme.md

 ## How it works

-Loading the `public/index.php` script through a web server will create a listing of the directory specified wit the constant `ROOT_DIR` in `thingie.php`.
+Loading the `public/index.php` script through a web server will create a listing of the directory specified by the constant `ROOT_DIR` in `thingie.php`.
 If a symbol link exists at `public/download` pointing to the same directory then the file will not be served through PHP but directly by the web server.
 This is especially beneficial for files larger than 2 GB and 32-bit PHP installations.

 The web server should be configure so that all non-existing files are re-routed to `public/index.php`.